danielharrell/open-eyes-lect-2017-18/Open.md

 wakefulness, watchfulness, awareness.
-And awareness is arguably not just one way of being, but *our* way of being: the one underneath all the others; the one that may explain *why* we use the word "open" with such scope, and as if it were already understood.
+And awareness is arguably not just one way of being, but *our* way of being: the one underneath all the others; the one that may explain why we use the word with such scope, and as if it were already understood.

-Awareness might also explain why we define the word "open" through negation---if being open in awareness meant being *not* ourselves, so far as we were aware of anything else.
+Awareness might also explain our reliance on negation to define the word.
+For in one sense, a negative sense, being open in awareness means being *not* ourselves, insofar as we are aware of anything else.
 <!--Later come back to this idea involving negation, where
 we are transformed by awareness into a kind of invisibility.
-THis relates to way in which world is *other* to us--> But negation here seems especially to risk half-comprehension;
+THis relates to way in which world is *other* to us--> But negation here seems especially half-comprehending.
-for underneath our awareness of anything else is an awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the
+For underneath our awareness of anything else is an awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the